 The Web Service Request alarm action sends a web service request to a third-party server when an alarm event occurs.
-For example, the i-Vu Pro application could send a request to a work order system so it could create a work order for someone to respond to the alarm condition.
+For example, the i-Vu® Pro application could send a request to a work order system so it could create a work order for someone to respond to the alarm condition.

-Field Notes Destination Address The URL of the server that will receive the request.
-Example: https://192.168.168.102/workorder/bas Web Service Action Select the type of web service request required by the target server: GET or POST Content Type If you selected POST in the previous field, select the format required by the target server: Application/json or /x-www-form-urlencoded Web Service Request Parameters Optional-Create a parameter for each piece of information that the target server requires.
+Notes The URL of the server that will receive the request.
+Example: https://192.168.168.102/workorder/bas Select the type of web service request required by the target server: GET or POST If you selected POST in the previous field, select the format required by the target server: Optional-Create a parameter for each piece of information that the target server requires.
 You should be able to find information about required parameters in the target server's documentation.
-Parameter Name Enter a name for the parameter.
+Enter a name for the parameter.
 For example, Parm1 or Date.
 Click Add Parameter.
-Value Text required for the parameter.
-To add live data to the request, select a field code (page 95) from the Append Field list.
-Perform Action By default, the i-Vu® Pro application performs an alarm action when the alarm source generates an alarm and when it returns to normal.
-Under Perform Action , you can choose to run the alarm action: Only when the alarm source generates an alarm or when it returns to normal.
-After a specified amount of time if the alarm has not been acknowledged or has not returned to normal.
-Use this option for alarm escalation.
-If the alarm occurs during the occupied hours defined for a schedule group or run if the alarm occurs during the unoccupied hours defined for a schedule group.
-EXAMPLE To have one alarm action performed during work hours and a different alarm action performed after work hours: 1.
-Create a schedule group (page 51), but do not assign members to it.
-Create a schedule for the group.
+Text required for the parameter.
+To add live data to the request, select a field code (page 93) from the Append Field list.

+Field Notes Perform Action source ult, the i-Vu® Pro application performs an alarm action when the alarm generates an alarm and when it returns to normal.
+Under Perform Action , a choose to run the alarm action: • Onl y when the alarm source generates an alarm or when it returns to normal. er a specified amount of time if the alarm has not been acknowledged or sont returned to normal.
+Use this option for alarm escalation. run gro EXA ne alarm occurs during the occupied hours defined for a schedule group or if the alarm occurs during the unoccupied hours defined for a schedule up.
+AMPLE To have one alarm action performed during work hours and a derent alarm action performed after work hours: 1.
+Create a schedule group (page 47), but do not assign members to it.
+2. Create a schedule for the group.
 Set the occupied hours to be the same as the work hours.
-Create the alarm action that is to be performed during work hours.
-Under Perform Action, select if schedule group <your group="" new=""> is Occupied.</your> Create the alarm action that is to be performed after work hours.
-Under PerformAction, select if schedule group <your group="" new=""> is Unoccupied.</your>
+3. Create the alarm action that is to be performed during work hours.
+Under Perform Action , select If schedule group <your group="" new=""> is Occupied</your> .
+4. Create the alarm action that is to be performed after work hours.
+Under PerformAction , select If schedule group <your group="" new=""> is Unoccupied</your> .